AhmedMourad0/buggy-idea-plugin/README.md

-An IDEA plugin made specifically to showcase a bug with Kotlin's inspection suppressors.
+An IDEA plugin made specifically to showcase a bug with Kotlin's inspection suppressors, [upvote](https://youtrack.jetbrains.com/issue/KT-37576).